Enteee/duckpond.ch/_drafts/tofu-for-containers.md

 This fails because we didn't specify the mandatory `SRC_REPO` for [enteee/git-sync-mirror].
 Nevertheless, we can still see [enteee/tls-tofu] connecting to google.com.
 But since all certificates are valid it does not add any new trusted ones.
-After this, [`kamikaze`] is destroyed and control is beeing handed over to [enteee/git-sync-mirror].
+After this, [`kamikaze`] is destroyed and control is being handed over to [enteee/git-sync-mirror].

 ## Caveat: Restart Policies